ibm-cloud-docs/assistant/system-entities.md

 The `@sys-date` system entity extracts mentions such as `Friday`, `today`, or `November 1`.
 The value of this entity stores the corresponding inferred date as a string in the format `yyyy-MM-dd`.
 For example, `"2016-11-21"`.
 The system augments missing elements of a date (such as the year for `"November 21"`) with the current date values.

-For English locale only, the default system behavior for date input is MM/DD/YYYY.
-This behavior changes to DD/MM/YYYY only if the first two numbers are greater than 12.
+For the English locale only, the format for date input is MM/DD/YYYY.
+The format for date input changes to DD/MM/YYYY only if the first two numbers are greater than 12.
 The value that is stored has the format `yyyy-MM-dd`.
 {: note}

 The `@sys-time` system entity extracts mentions such as `2pm`, `at 4`, or `15:30`.
 The value of this entity stores the time as a string in the format `HH:mm:ss`.
 For example, `"13:00:00"`.